Joy Ngiaw

-Joy Ngiaw (born November 23, 1994) is a Malaysian film and television composer.
 Her score for Apple TV+ and Skydance's debut animation Blush has won Best Music Award from Hollywood Music in Media and was nominated for an Annie.
-Joy's second Annie nomination followed for her score on Skydance Animation's science fantasy adventure series WondLa, where she collaborated with industry icons such as John Lasseter.
-She also scored Skydance Animation's inaugural studio logo.
+She also scored Skydance Animation's inaugural studio logo, and Angel Studios theatrical romantic comedy Solo Mio, starring Kevin James.

-Among her other projects include Netflix and CBS's TV show Glamorous, Walt Disney Animation Studio's Short Circuit: Jing Hua, and Netflix's Rescued by Ruby.
+Among her other projects include Monkeypaw Productions’ The Pigs Underneath, Netflix and CBS's TV show Glamorous starring Kim Cattrall, Mattel and Netflix's Barbie Mysteries, Walt Disney Animation Studio's Short Circuit: Jing Hua, and Netflix's Rescued by Ruby.

 Joy was named a BAFTA Breakthrough USA honoree in 2024.
 She was also featured on Apple 'Here's to the Dreamers' campaign, spotlighting ambitious creative talent across Southeast Asia.

 Early life and education

 Joy was born in Pahang, Malaysia and raised in Shanghai, China.
 She started playing classical piano at the age of 6, and had played piano for the New Shanghai Orchestra in her high school years.
 She then attended Berklee College of Music for a major in Film Scoring and minor in Video Game Scoring.
 At Berklee College of Music, Joy was one of the eight students chosen to compose a new score for F.W.
 Murnau's 1922 Classic, Nosferatu, which was performed by the Boston Pops at Boston Symphony Hall on Friday, October 30, 2015.